 After pressing the POPCORN pad, press the 1 pad immediately after the oven starts for 20 seconds less cooking time.
+The display will show --.
 Press the 1 pad again to reduce cooking time another 10 seconds (total 30 seconds less time).